izumitkh/izumitkh.github.io/src/pages/presentations/item98.md

 ---
-title: Implementation of Code to Calculate Crystal Orbital overlap population (COOP) and its Application to the Chemical-Bonding Analysis in Li-intercalated Layered Materials
+title: Implementation of Code to Calculate Crystal Orbital Overlap Population (COOP) and its Application to the Chemical-Bonding Analysis in Li-intercalated Layered Materials
 tags: ["Poster"]
 url: https://fhi-aims.org/fhi-aims-du-2023
 date: Aug.
 2nd 2023